 It’s a nice idea, but the implementation isn’t great.
 A fingerprint scanner that doesn’t work the first time, nearly every time, isn’t much better than entering a password.

-…and a heart rate monitor?
+… a heart rate monitor?

-Frankly, it’s a useless feature.
-The Galaxy S5 is too big to run with, and it’s unlikely that you’d stop every few blocks to check your heart rate.
+ly, it’s a useless feature.
+The Galaxy S5 is too big to run with, it’s unlikely that you’d stop every few blocks to check your heart rate.
 And while I could see this helping someone with an actual heart ailment that needs to frequently monitor their heart rate, Samsung specifically warns that it’s not to be trusted as a medical device.
-It’s not always easy to get a reading, and when you do, it’s hard to know how accurate it is.
-We got sometimes got very different readings from the GS5 than from other heart rate monitors.
+It’s not always easy to get a reading, when you do, it’s hard to know how accurate it is. got sometimes got very different readings from the GS5 than from other heart rate monitors.

 A hefty improvement over its predecessor

 But I know you’re pondering something else: The HTC One (M8) or the Samsung Galaxy S5?
 That’s not an easy question to answer.
 Each phone caters to a slightly different audience.
 The Galaxy S5 is a fantastic Android phone, but it still misses the mark on some of the things that the HTC One (M8) excels at.
-It’s not the best for blasting music, for instance, and while the TouchWiz interface has been cleaned up, it’s still a step behind HTC’s.
-Extra features like the fingerprint scanner and heart rate monitor miss the mark.
+It’s not the best for blasting music, for instance, while the Touchz interface has been cleaned up, it’s still a step behind HTC’s.
+Extra features like the fingerprint scanner heart rate monitor miss the mark.